AlexanderArtT/HeartbeatBalanceTrap/README.md

-# HeartbeatBalanceTrap
+HeartbeatBalanceTrap
-🫀 Heartbeat Balance Trap
-🎯 Objective
+Objective
 Create a functional Drosera trap that:

-⛓ Tracks the blockchain’s block.number every time collect() is called
+Tracks the blockchain’s block.number every time collect() is called

-⏱ Triggers a response every 3 blocks — completely independent of any ETH balance changes
+Triggers a response every 3 blocks, regardless of ETH balance changes

-🧩 Sends a signal to an external alert contract on a predictable, timed interval
+Sends a signal to an external alert contract on a predictable, timed interval

-⚠️ Problem
+Problem
-In certain cases — such as monitoring system health, testing Drosera responsiveness, or triggering regular logic executions — we need traps that do not depend on balance anomalies or wallet activity, but instead execute on a block schedule.
+In some scenarios, it's necessary to trigger smart contract logic not based on external wallet activity or balance changes, but on timed intervals driven by block production.

 Examples include:

-Simulated "heartbeat" triggers
+Simulated heartbeat signals for uptime/liveness monitoring

-Scheduled smart contract workflows
+Scheduled on-chain workflows

-Infrastructure liveness checks
+Infrastructure testing or monitoring Drosera responsiveness

-✅ Solution
+Solution
-Implement a time-based trap that activates on a simple rule: every third block, regardless of ETH transfers, balances, or external input.

-This provides a predictable, blockchain-driven interval for executing Drosera responses.
+This trap activates every 3rd block, using block.number % 3 == 0 as a simple and deterministic trigger.
+It allows predictable execution windows on the blockchain, with minimal complexity and no dependency on transfers or other data.

-🧠 Trap Logic
+Trap Logic
-✅ Contract: HeartbeatBalanceTrap.sol
+Contract: HeartbeatBalanceTrap.sol
-solidity
-Копировать
-Редактировать
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;